serge-kaimin/ubuntudoo-it/staging/README.md

 4.6 Import/Export and Backup/Restore

-#Exprort all data to $EXPORT_PATH
+Exprort all data to $EXPORT_PATH
 ./odoo-docker.sh -p export

-#Move to the server via ssh or cd  where data is exported
-./odoo-docker.sh -p import
+Move to the server via ssh or cd  where data is exported ./odoo-docker.sh -p import

-#Backup existing server to the volume backup/[name of of db]/
-./odoo-docker.sh -p backup
+Backup existing server to the volume backup/[name of of db]/ ./odoo-docker.sh -p backup

-#Restore existing server to the volume backup/[name of of db]/
-./odoo-docker.sh -p restore
+Restore existing server to the volume backup/[name of of db]/ ./odoo-docker.sh -p restore

-4.7 Stop the Odoo server
-./odoo-docker.sh -p stopall

-4.8.
+4.7.
 Check log file of Odoo server
 ./odoo-docker.sh -p log

-4.9 Check statis of the Odoo server
+4.8 Check statis of the Odoo server
+./odoo-docker.sh -p status

+4.9 Stop the Odoo server
 ./odoo-docker.sh -p stopall